Updated: Dec 15, 2022

 Most personal injury lawsuits include a legal claim for negligence which is defined as the failure by someone to act with the level of care that a reasonable person would have exercised under the same or similar circumstances.

-When your Los Angeles Personal Injury Attorney proves that a driver’s negligence caused your injuries and other losses, such as time away from work, you can secure a court order that requires the driver to pay you for all your injuries, pain and suffering.
+When your California Personal Injury Attorney proves that a driver’s negligence caused your injuries and other losses, such as time away from work, you can secure a court order that requires the driver to pay you for all your injuries, pain, and suffering.

 If the driver responsible for causing the bicycle accident was issued a traffic ticket or charged with a criminal offense in connection with the accident, this can be clear evidence of negligence.
 Under a legal theory called “negligence per se,” you do not need to prove that the driver should have acted differently under the circumstances.